desmos-labs/desmos/docs/fullnode/update.md

 # Updating your Desmos fullnode
-These instructions are for fullnodes that have ran on previous versions of and would like to update to the latest testnet.
+These instructions are for fullnodes that are running on previous versions of Desmos and would like to update to the latest testnet.

 ## 1. Reset the data
 First, remove the outdated files and reset the data.